 3. Helping serve refreshments:

-We need some volunteers to help serve refreshments to volunteers and signpost people to different activities within the house.
-A full briefing and point of contact will be provided; in case you need any support on the day.
+We need some volunteers to help serve refreshments to volunteers and signpost people to different activities within the hall.

 For any enquires regarding the volunteering activity please contact the coordinator by email on samuel.pearce-kearney@nhs.net.